minprog/programming-2/40 Workshops/10 Workshop 1/20 Exercises.md

 Mathematical operators only work on numbers: `int`s or `float`s.
 Statements such as `'Hi' + 5` or `'5 + 7` will not work.

-**Part I**: Input the following sets of equations, and note the difference between `int` arithmetic and `float` arithmetic.
+Part I: Input the following sets of equations, and note the difference between `int` arithmetic and `float` arithmetic.
 You can do this just in your interpreter (you don't need to turn anything in for this part), but pay attention to the output!